Myths about neutering

 My female pet should have a litter before she’s neutered.

-For example, every time a dog has a season, her chances of developing breast cancers in later life increase, and 90% of unneutered rabbits develop cancer of the uterus (womb) by the age of 5 - so neutering your pet while they're young is a great step to helping keep them healthy into old age.
+After the age of five, roughly 80% of unneutered female rabbits develop cancer of the uterus (womb) - so neutering your pet while they're young is a great step to helping keep them healthy into old age.

 If I neuter my pet, they’ll gain weight.